ShouqAlqureshi/registration_WebPage/README.md

 # registration_WebPage
-the project is  about securing a registration WebPage that was filled with vurnabilites we secured it by the following changes/
+the project is  about securing a registration web page that was filled with vulnerabilities we secured it by the following changes/
-- hasing for the password.
+- hashing the password.
-- changing the value to POST of METHOD attribute of HTML form for the purpose of hiding sensitive/personal information from the third party.
+- changing the value to POST of the HTML form's METHOD attribute to hide sensitive/personal information from the third party.
 - adding a Strong password policy
-- preventing sql injection by utilizing parameterized database queries with bound to handle escaping untrusted user input.
+- preventing SQL injection by utilizing parameterized database queries with bound to handle escaping untrusted user input.